Shina (word)

+Shina is a term historically used to refer to China that is now regarded as a derogatory and offensive ethnic slur against Chinese people.
+The word entered Japanese language from Chinese and Sanskrit sources in earlier centuries with a neutral connotation, but its connotations shifted over time as it became widely used in the context of Japanese imperialism in the late 19th and early 20th centuries.

+Use of the term by Japanese speakers became strongly associated with notions of Japanese superiority and colonial domination, particularly during the First and Second Sino-Japanese Wars, contributing to its perception as insulting by Chinese communities.
+After World War II, the term fell into disuse in formal Japanese and has been largely supplanted by (中国, Chūgoku), the standard name for China in Japanese.

+In more recent years, variants of the term have appeared in some political rhetoric outside Japan, where it has continued to be perceived as xenophobic or offensive.

 Origins and early usage

 The Sanskrit word चीन (Cina), meaning "China", was transcribed into various forms including 支那 (Zhīnà), 芝那 (Zhīnà), 脂那 (Zhīnà) and 至那 (Zhìnà).
 Thus, the term Shina was initially created as a transliteration of Cina, and this term was in turn brought to Japan with the spread of Chinese Buddhism.
-Some scholars believe that the Sanskrit Cina, like Middle Persian Čīn and Latin Sina, is derived from the name of the state of Qin, which founded a dynasty (秦, Old Chinese: *dzin) that ruled China from 221 to 206 BC, and so Shina is a return of Qin to Chinese in a different form.
+Some scholars believe that the Sanskrit Cina, like Middle Persian Čīn and Latin Sina, is derived from the name of the state of Qin (秦, Old Chinese: *dzin), which founded a dynasty that ruled China from 221 to 206 BC, and so Shina is a return of Qin to Chinese in a different form.

 The Sanskrit term for China eventually spread into China, where its usage was closely related to Buddhism.
 A Tang dynasty (618–907) poem titled Ti Fan Shu (題梵書, literally "topic of a Sanskrit book") by Emperor Xuanzong of Tang uses the term in Chinese 支那 (Zhīnà) to refer to China, which is an early use of the word in China: